4805 FM 809

 Like tapioca, arrowroot is labeled flour or starch.
 Virtually flavorless, it is similar in texture to tapioca flour.
 It can be used as an even swap to thicken a sweet and sour chicken dish.
 You’ll want to use arrowroot with cassava flour in a 25% arrowroot and 75% cassava flour substitution.
 If you use arrowroot alone, your baked goods will be too dense.

 Here’s our wonderful recipe for Brazilian Cheese Buns!
 Remember if you don’t have our tapioca flour yet, you can use the substitutes we suggested above.
-Or, you can order tapioca flour right here on our website.
+Or, you can order tapioca flour right here at our online store.
 Hint.
 Hint.

 ¼ cup vegetable Oil